av223119/go-learn/README.md

 p := new(string)    // pointer to a string
 ```
 `&` operator can't be applied to a basic type, no `&5` or `&"test"`!

+`&` of a slice or map element is risky; changing map/slice might rearrange elements in memory, and the pointer will point to a stale data.

+## Pointers magic

+pointer to a struct is automatically dereferenced, see [structs](#structs)

 # Methods